-The Smithsonian Institute has recently highlighted this area as playing a critical role in the conservation of the Madre de Dios landscape.
-Protecting this land and expanding this conservation project is crucial to the connectivity of the rainforest here.
-We are currently in conversation with other conservation organizations in the area to discuss joining forces to protect this important region together.
+Our commitment here has been strengthened after a report from the Smithsonian Institute highlighted this particular region as being critical to the conservation of the Madre de Dios landscape.
+Protecting this land and expanding our conservation project is crucial to the connectivity of the rainforest here.

 Jana Bell, standing in front of one of the many illegal mining operations popping up around ARC lands.

 Strengthening Surveillance and Control Actions